Timme scores 22, leads No. 1 Gonzaga over Pacific 95-49 - WHIZ News

 BIG PICTURE

-Pacific: The Tigers have lost all eight games between the teams in Spokane. … Pacific coach Damon Stoudamire guided the Tigers to 23 wins last season, the program’s most since 2013. … The Tigers lead the WCC in scoring defense at 61.4 points per game, but could not stop the Zags.
+Pacific: The Tigers have lost all eight games between the teams in Spokane. … Stoudamire guided the Tigers to 23 wins last season, the program’s most since 2013. … The Tigers lead the WCC in scoring defense at 61.4 points per game, but could not stop the Zags.

 Gonzaga: The Bulldogs lead the series 18-1 after winning the last 16 meetings. … Gonzaga came in as one of six remaining unbeaten teams in the nation.
 The Zags lead the country with an average of 94.4 points per game.